 Having the bike for years now, I am finally getting satisfied with the built.
 The only thing left on the parts-to-change-list is the more or less basic Miche crankset.
 As I use the bike in public I decided to put it on a leash and installed front brakes.

 Added by Thor.
-Last updated over 2 years ago.
+Last updated about 3 years ago.